j842-deprecated/old-install2/README.md

 ## User

-dr creates druser with uid 22022 and druser with gid 22022 on the host. dr expects the Dockerfile to create that user and group and have a USER command to switch to it.
+dr creates druser with uid 22022 and drgroup with gid 22022 on the host when install is run. dr expects the Dockerfile to create that user and group and have a USER command to switch to it.

 ## Files Required